James Watson Webb: Diplomatic career

 In 1849, Webb was appointed minister to Austria, but the appointment was not confirmed.
 In 1851, he was appointed engineer-in-chief for the State of New York with the rank of Brigadier General, but refused to accept the appointment.

-In 1861, he was appointed minister to Turkey, but even though it had been confirmed by the United States Senate, he declined.
+In 1861, he was appointed minister to Ottoman Empire, but even though it had been confirmed by the United States Senate, he declined.
 According to biographer Glyndon Van Deusen, "Webb, an inveterate beggar for office, wanted a diplomatic appointment that would be lucrative."

 Shortly afterward, Webb was appointed minister to Brazil and served in that position for eight years, resigning when he was accused of extorting a large sum of money from the Brazilian government.
 He tried to sever US ties with the country without Washington's knowledge.
 At Paris in 1864, Webb claimed he was instrumental to negotiating a secret treaty with Emperor Napoleon III for the removal of French troops from Mexico.

 Abraham Lincoln's biographer, Carl Sandburg, wrote that Webb "believed that Lincoln should have appointed him major general, rating himself a grand strategist, having fought white men in duels and red men in frontier war."
 In 1869, he resigned the mission to Brazil and returned to live in New York.